What is a compensation strategy?

 Creating a benefits package

-According to our 2022 Employee Benefits Survey Report, health insurance is the most-valued benefit by employees.
-However, many small to medium-sized businesses can’t afford it thanks to rising traditional group health insurance rates.
+According to our report, health coverage is the most valued employee benefit, with 92% rating it as important.
+But many small to medium-sized businesses can't afford it due to rising traditional group health insurance rates.

-Health reimbursement arrangements (HRAs) are an alternative to group health insurance that enables you to reimburse your employees tax-free for their qualifying medical expenses.
-Depending on the type of HRA you offer, this can include individual health insurance policies.
-This gives you increased cost control over your health benefits while giving employees more freedom to choose which health benefits are most important to them.
+Health reimbursement arrangements (HRAs) are an affordable alternative to group health insurance plans.
+With an HRA, you can reimburse your employees tax-free for qualifying medical expenses, including their individual health insurance premiums.
+This gives you increased cost control over your health benefits while giving employees more freedom to choose the coverage that's best for them.

 Conclusion